Chain transfer

-Chain transfer is a polymerization reaction by which the activity of a growing polymer chain is transferred to another molecule.
+In polymer chemistry, chain transfer is a polymerization reaction by which the activity of a growing polymer chain is transferred to another molecule:

-P• + XR' → PX + R'•
+where • is the active center, P is the initial polymer chain, X is the end group, and R is the substituent to which the active center is transferred.

 Chain transfer reactions reduce the average molecular weight of the final polymer.
 Chain transfer can be either introduced deliberately into a polymerization (by use of a chain transfer agent) or it may be an unavoidable side-reaction with various components of the polymerization.
 Chain transfer reactions occur in most forms of addition polymerization including radical polymerization, ring-opening polymerization, coordination polymerization, and cationic polymerization, as well as anionic polymerization.

 Types

 Chain transfer reactions are usually categorized by the nature of the molecule that reacts with the growing chain.